michaelshiloh/robotaPsyche/lectureNotes.md

   - Allow lots of time for homework as debugging programs can be very time consuming.
-- All class material will be on this Github repository with the exception of some reading material which might be accessible through the library or Brightspace
+- All class material will be on this Github repository with the exception of some reading material which will be accessible through the Brightspace
 - [weekly schedule](weeklySchedule.md)
 - This class is a work in progress; your input is crucial
 - Who are you?